browserengineering/book/book/layout.md

 The `InlineLayout` constructor also sets up the `weight`, `style`, `size`, `x`, and `y`; plus, the constructor calls the `recurse` method to do the actual layout.
-It'll be convenient to trigger layout separately from constructing the box tree itself, so let's move all of that—setting the field values, calling `recurse`—to a new method:
+It'll be convenient to trigger layout separately from constructing the layout tree itself, so let's move all of that—setting the field values, calling `recurse`—to a new method:

 ``` {.python}